Best Old-Fashioned Pancakes Recipe

 No buttermilk — what can I use?

-When do I flip?
+When do I flip a pancake?

 When the surface bubbles burst and the holes stay open, and the edges look set — usually 2–3 minutes.
 The second side needs only half the time.